kindakwiatek/PnP-ArUco-marker-tracking/README.md

 -   **Network:** Wi-Fi network that all devices can connect to.
 -   **Calibration Patterns:**
     -   A printed chessboard pattern for distortion calibration.
-    -   A set of printed ArUco markers (from a 5x5 dictionary) for PnP and tracking.
+    -   A set of printed ArUco markers for PnP and tracking.

-## Software & Dependencies
+## Software and Dependencies

 -   **Operating System:** Raspberry Pi OS Lite (64-bit recommended) for the Pis.
 -   **Python:** Python 3.